gupta-himanshu/angularjs-for-beginners/Basics.md

 to keep an application secure.
    * **Not degradable**: If the user of your application disables JavaScript, then nothing would be visible, except the basic page.
+6. The AngularJS framework can be divided into three major parts:
+   * **ng-app** : This directive defines and links an AngularJS application to HTML.
+   * **ng-model** : This directive binds the values of AngularJS application data to HTML input controls.
+   * **ng-bind** : This directive binds the AngularJS application data to HTML tags.